 We have been meeting with the community members of South Boston and listening carefully to their concerns about quality transit, affordable housing and other important issues.
 We are committed to addressing these concerns as well as aligning our goals and values with other City of Boston planning initiatives including Imagine Boston 2030, Boston Creates, Climate Ready Boston, Go Boston 2030, and Housing a Changing City.

-The project will be built in phases over approximately 15 years, with site remediation and deconstruction beginning as soon as we receive approvals.
+The project will be built in phases over approximately 7-10 years, with deconstruction beginning in the Fall of 2021.

 We have made a number of changes to the project that are in direct response to feedback we heard from the community, including: